EmuloFra/EmuloFra.github.io/Chap3-siem.md

 ![Add Integrations](./ch3im4.png)

 I leave you with an example of how to fill in the Horizontal axis and the Vertical axis (complete with attached graph).
+Remember to click on "save and return" at the top right before closing the window.

 ![Add Integrations](./ch3im5.png)